Skip to Content

 Stay Up-to-Date and Listen to Emergency Notifications

-In addition to listening to local radio/TV station for information, the public will be alerted and notified of an emergency at V.C.
-Summer Nuclear Station via the Integrated Public Alert and Warning System (IPAWS).
-IPAWS is FEMA’s national system for local alerting that provides authenticated emergency and life-saving information to the public through mobile phones using Wireless Emergency Alerts (WEA), to radio and television via Emergency Alert System, and on the National Oceanic and Atmospheric Administration’s Weather Radio.
+Local radio and TV stations will have information and provide actions to take to keep you safe in the unlikely emergency event at V.C.
+Summer.
+The public will be alerted and notified of an emergency via the Integrated Public Alert and Warning System (IPAWS).
+IPAWS is FEMA’s national system for local alerting that provides authenticated emergency and life-saving information to the public.

-In an emergency, an emergency alert (a WEA message) will be sent to your WEA-enabled mobile device at no charge to you.
-When you receive a WEA message, tune into one of your local EAS radio or TV stations broadcasting emergency information and listen for instructions.
-Call your neighbors, especially the elderly or those with access and functional needs to make sure they know what to do.
+In an emergency, an emergency alert will be sent to your emergency alert-enabled mobile device.
+At no charge to you.
+When you receive an emergency alert on your phone, tune in to one of your local radio or TV station for emergency information and instructions.

-Receiving/hearing a WEA message or any alert message on your phone, does NOT mean you should evacuate.
-It means tune into your local EAS radio or television station(s) and listen for information and instructions on what to do.
+Receiving an emergency alert on your phone, does NOT mean you should evacuate.
+It means turn on your local radio or television station(s) and listen for information and instructions on what to do.
 A list of local television and radio stations is provided below.

-In order to receive WEA messages, you must have a compatible device and be located in the affected area where the WEA message is being sent.
-To ensure you receive WEA messages, go to your mobile phone’s settings, under notifications, scroll to the bottom and confirm all Emergency Alerts are toggled on.
+In order to receive an alert on your phone, you must have a mobile device and be located in the affected area where the alert is being sent.
+To ensure you receive the alert, go to your mobile phone’s settings, under notifications, scroll to the bottom and confirm all Emergency Alerts are turned on.

 Emergency Alert Radio / TV Stations